 Do You Have Any of These Symptoms?

 If any of this sounds familiar, you’re in the right place.
-Call us or request an appointment online to see if custom orthotics are the right solution for you.
+Call us or request an appointment online.

 Venous stasis ulcer treatment with compression therapy in Rolesville, NC.
 Heal chronic leg ulcers with expert wound care at Ironworks.
 If any of this sounds familiar, you’re in the right place.
-Call us or request an appointment online to see if custom orthotics are the right solution for you.
+Call us or request an appointment online.
 Venous ulcers respond extremely well to proper compression therapy and advanced wound care.
 Venous stasis ulcers are slow-healing wounds that develop on the lower legs when the veins can’t pump blood back up to the heart efficiently.
 Blood pools, pressure builds, and eventually the skin breaks down.
 They’re extremely common in older adults and in people with a history of DVT, varicose veins, or leg swelling.
 The cornerstone of treatment is compression therapy.
 Without compression, venous ulcers rarely heal.
 With the right compression wraps, advanced dressings, and vein-focused care, most venous ulcers close within 12–16 weeks.
 Because venous ulcers are treated very differently from arterial ulcers, the first visit starts with a careful diagnosis before any compression is applied.
-Expect 60 to 75 minutes for the first visit.
 Wear loose pants that can be rolled up above the knee.
-Custom orthotics made right require a physical exam, gait analysis, and a doctor who understands the underlying biomechanics, not just a casting kit and a form.
-At Ironworks, every orthotic is prescribed based on a comprehensive evaluation, not a checkbox order.
 New patients are welcome, and most major insurance is accepted.
 Call us, request an appointment online, or stop by our Rolesville office.
 We’ll take care of the rest.
 Venous Stasis Ulcer Treatment

 Do You Have Any of These Symptoms?